 Community members who intended to use the service should call Capstone Community Action at 802-477-5148.
 A representative will return your call to set up an appointment to meet in their Randolph, VT office.
 If that location doesn't work, they can do taxes by mail.

-Unfortunately, with continued uncertainty surrounding the coming months, including concerns regarding travel and large group gatherings, VLS has decided to cancel Alumni Weekend 2020.
+Unfortunately, with continued uncertainty surrounding the coming months, including concerns regarding travel and large group gatherings, VLS decided to cancel Alumni Weekend 2020.

 We are still committed to honoring the classes that were scheduled to celebrate milestone reunions this year, and we plan to recognize those groups in a meaningful way at Alumni Weekend 2021.